Tim77277/WizardUIKit/README.md

 A struct contains the information how NamePicker should be animated

 ### Example
-Name picker is actually a strings picker, you would be able to give multiple [String] as dataSet for each picker component.
+You can give multiple [String] as dataSet for each picker component.
 It returns both selected strings array and selected index array.
 For example, if an user select "Katie" and "Female" in the below code, it returns both ["Katie", "Female"] and [3, 1]

 ```swift
 let names  = ["John", "David", "Billy", "Katie"]